blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 ![](images/project_1_diagram.png){width="1000"}

 !!! abstract ""
-    :fontawesome-solid-triangle-exclamation: **Problem:** The analytics team spent a lot of time cleaning the sales and inventory data that they received in Excel files every day.
+    :fontawesome-solid-triangle-exclamation: **Problem:** The analytics team spent a lot of time cleaning the sales and inventory data that they received in Excel files every week.

     :material-lightbulb-on-10: **Solution:** I used KNIME to develop an ETL program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.